phytec/doc-bsp-yocto/source/bsp/imx8/imx8mp/head.rst

 resistors are activated or not.
 In this case, the internal resistors are disabled.

-The device tree representation for UART1:
+The device tree representation for UART1 pinmuxing:
 :imx-dt:`imx8mp-phyboard-pollux-rdk.dts?h=v5.15.71_2.2.2-phy3#n536`

 RS232/RS485